willmino/ETL-Pipeline/README.md

 ## Overview

-Independent Funding, a crowdfunding platform, needed to transfer its on premesis excel database into a PostgreSQL database.
-I set up an automated datapipeline which handles the following tasks:
+I transferred "Independent Funding" data from on premesis excel database to a Postgres Data Warehouse using an automated pipeline (Python + SQL).
 - ETL of particular CSV file
 - Raw data SQL database
 - SQL Data Warehouse